Fenugreek Leaves – Nutrition, Benefits, Side Effects and Precaution

 Studies show that antioxidants prevent kidney stones.
 The antioxidants in fenugreek can help reduce their level and to avoid kidney stones from forming.
-Additionally, the anti-inflammatory properties in fenugreek help.
+Additionally, the anti-inflammatory properties of fenugreek help.
 It inhibits calcium deposition in the kidney, which prevents renal tissue injury.

 Fenugreek extracts have antimicrobial properties and thus, limit the multiplication of bacteria.
-Therefore, it offers protection against high potent bacteria.
+Therefore, it offers protection against highly potent bacteria.
 Studies show that defensin is another helpful component in fenugreek.
 It inhibits the proliferation of fungus.
 The antibacterial effects also improve wound healing.

 Fenugreek is a rich source of calcium, magnesium and Vitamin D. They are essential for bone health.
 They strengthen the bones and stimulate bone healing.
 Therefore, they can prevent bone disorders.
 As a result, this includes fractures and osteoporosis.